graeter-group/bbflow/README.md

 ## TLDR

-You can use our install script (here for torch version 2.6.0 and cuda 12.4), which esssentially executes the steps specified below:
+You can use our install script (here for torch version 2.6.0 and cuda 12.4), which esssentially executes the steps specified in section **pip** below:

 ```bash
 git clone https://github.com/graeter-group/bbflow.git